 Not ideal for more delicate, aromatic wine

 Sur Lucero, an award-winning master sommelier, advocates using varietal-specific stemware flexibly.
 “You don’t always have to play by the rules when it comes to your wine glass choices,” he says.
-“For example, I typically enjoy Châteauneuf-du-Pape from a burgundy glass because it is almost always grenache-based."
-Michelle Feldman, sommelier and co-founder of Good Clean Wine, adds that “[burgundy glasses] are shaped with larger rims and bowls specifically to enhance the full-bodied, powerful, expressive complexity of red and accentuate its minerality and smooth character.”
-Plus, these glasses are excellent for swirling.
+“For example, I typically enjoy Châteauneuf-du-Pape from a burgundy glass, because it is almost always grenache-based."

-For Lucero, a burgundy glass is a cabinet staple thanks to its versatility.
-This stemware set by Schott Zwiesel is made from a proprietary break- and chip-resistant crystal and is dishwasher safe.
-Even more, the glasses can accommodate a variety of wines in addition to burgundy (think sangiovese, chianti, lambrusco, beaujolais, brunello, chardonnay, viognier and more).
+For Lucero, a burgundy glass is a cabinet staple, thanks to its versatility.
+This stemware set by Schott Zwiesel is made from a proprietary break- and chip-resistant crystal and is dishwasher-safe.
+Furthermore, the glasses can accommodate a variety of wines in addition to burgundy (think sangiovese, chianti, lambrusco, beaujolais, brunello, chardonnay, viognier, and more).

 When testing these glasses out, we found them to be elegant and modern but wished they didn't feel so heavy in our hands.
 The clarity was brilliant—surprising, considering they're Tritan—but the glass was a little thick, and the weight was heavier than we wished

 We tested out a few different wines from these, including an inky blaufrankish and a more herbaceous, big-bodied sangiovese, and found that the aromas all played well.
 The bowl was large enough to really aerate a wine, which we loved.
 We also really liked that the lip was thin, and the wide bowl allowed aromas to sing.